-Reconciliation of loss allowance provision- Trade receivables i) The Company places its cash and cash equivalents and deposits with banks with high investment grade ratings which limits the amount of credit exposure with bank and conducts ongoing evaluation of the credit worthiness of the bank with which it does business.
+Particulars 31-Mar-2021 31-Mar-2020 Loss allowance at the beginning of the year 22,583,994 22,583,994 Add: Changes in loss allowances - - Loss allowance at the end of the year 22,583,994 22,583,994 i) The Company places its cash and cash equivalents and deposits with banks with high investment grade ratings which limits the amount of credit exposure with bank and conducts ongoing evaluation of the credit worthiness of the bank with which it does business.
 Given the high credit ratings of these financial institutions, the Company does not expect these financial institutions to fail in meeting their obligations.